 Create a REST API in PHP

-REST APIs are widely used for stateless communication between client and server or different applications over the internet, most commonly using HTTP methods.
-In this post, we are going to create a REST API in PHP and demonstrate how it is used to exchange data over the internet.
-We will also implement an authorization token to authorize all requests.
+REST APIs are used for stateless communication among different applications over the internet using HTTP methods.
+In this post, we will create a REST API in PHP and demonstrate how to use it for data exchange over the internet.
+We will also add an authorization token to authorize all API requests.

 The files we are going to create for this post are: